National Clinical Audit of Perioperative Care (NCAPC)

 NCAPC is part of the National Clinical Audit and Patient Outcomes Programme (NCAPOP), overseen by the Healthcare Quality Improvement Partnership (HQIP) and funded by NHS England.

 The programme will initially be delivered for NHS-funded care in England and publicly funded care in Jersey for a three year period.
-It has a start date of 1 October 2025.
+The contract was awarded 1 October 2025 and we expect data collection to begin in October 2026.

 NCAPC will work closely alongside the Centre for Perioperative Care (CPOC) and other stakeholders.

-The programme will be led by clinical co-leads Professor John Moore and Professor Malcolm West.
+The programme will be led by clinical co-leads Dr Tim Baker and Professor Malcolm West.

 Please come back to this page as it will be updated as and when more information is available.